 A further change to elections administration in San Mateo County has been the shift to districtbased elections.
 For the voters, these changes have been largely positive as single member districts provide greater opportunity for diversity in representation, especially for moderately sized, geographically concentrated groups.
 At the same time, the implementation and maintenance of the district system has added a new layer of complexity to the administration of elections.
 More districts mean more candidates and more ballot styles, with upfront costs with regards to the mapping and re-precincting required for implementation.
+For example, the March 3, 2020 Presidential Primary will have 30 base ballots multiplied by 10 political parties or No Party Preference ballot choices.
+These need to be created in 3 languages.

 Over the next few elections we will gain a much clearer idea as to how these costs and benefits manifest in the context of San Mateo County.
 Redwood City, and the other jurisdictions moving to the district system, are true 'laboratories of democracy,' and our experience will be closely watched across the state and beyond.